-Is The Cursed Child Canon?
-NONE OF THIS MAKES SENSE!
+Is The Cursed Child Canon_ NONE OF THIS MAKES SENSE!

 Some links lead to Amazon and Waterstones, where you can view the product.
 I earn no commission off of these.